ClinicalBrainLab/OCD_Cerebellar-Visual-Community/README.md

 ## Please enjoy our work
 Kashyap R, Eng GK, Bhattacharjee S, Gupta B, Ho R, Ho SH., Zhang, M.,Mahendran, R., Sim, K., Chen SH.A Individual-based Approach reveals Fronto-Striato-Limbic dissociation and Cerebellar-Visual association in Obsessive-Compulsive Disorder.
 Scientific Reports, (2020).

+If you are using the code, please also cite
+Zhou, G., Cichocki, A., Zhang, Y. & Mandic, D. P. Group Component Analysis for Multiblock Data: Common and Individual Feature Extraction.
+IEEE Transactions on Neural Networks and Learning Systems 27, 2426–2439 (2016).

 For any details or queries please contact: clinicalbrainlab@gmail.com